aws-amplify/amplify-ci-support/src/credentials_rotators/npm/README.md

 Similarly, create the other secrets required in the configuration file:
 * `npm_login_username_secret`: stores the login username for the npm user.
 This secret is static and is not rotated.
 * `npm_login_password_secret`: stores the login password for the npm user.
-This secret is configured for rotation.
+This secret is configured for rotation and accepts a list of emails to alert in case the rotation fails.
 * `npm_otp_seed_secret`: stores the OTP seed for the npm user.
 This is created when the NPM user enables 2-factor Authentication.
 This secret is static and is not rotated.
 * `npm_access_token_secrets`: stores the list of secrets that hold the access keys created by the npm user.
-This secret is configured for rotation.
+This secret is configured for rotation and accepts a list of emails to alert in case the rotation fails.

 #### Deploying the infrastructure
 The AWS credentials have to be set using following environment variables: